THQ Nordic: As THQ Nordic GmbH (2016–present)

 In May 2020, THQ Nordic and Koch Media, another Embracer Group arm, exchanged several intellectual property rights: THQ Nordic received Risen, Rush for Berlin, Sacred, Second Sight, and Singles: Flirt Up Your Life, while handing off Red Faction and Painkiller to Koch Media's Deep Silver label.

 After previously seeking player opinion on a possible Gothic remake as early as 2019, THQ Nordic announced in March 2021 that it had established Alkimia Interactive in Barcelona to lead development on this project.

 THQ announced the acquisition of Kaiko, Appeal Studios, and Massive Miniteam (Pulheim-based porting studio) in May 2021, along with the creation of distributor THQ Nordic France and animation technical division Gate21.

 On February 24, 2022, THQNordic announced the acquisition of Frankfurt-based Metricminds, a motion capture and animation studio that has worked on THQNordic games like Destroy All Humans!
 (2020), Darksiders III and Remnant: From The Ashes.

-In June 2023, Campfire Cabal was closed with all its employees being laid off.
+In June 2023, it was announced that Campfire Cabal was closed with all its employees being laid off.
+However, in May 2025, after being radio silent for almost 2 years, the studio announced that they have "never shut down" despite losing a lot of employees, and that it was them who released a patch for Expeditions: Rome in November 2024.
+They also revealed that they have been working on a new entry in the Expeditions series, which was announced in June 2026 under the title Expeditions: Samurai.